Every Monday (term time)

 at Claxby Village Hall (refreshments from 2:30pm)

-Our 'Thought' is a message for Advent - 8th December 2024, Second Sunday of Advent
+Our 'Thought' is a message for Christian Unity - 26th January 2025, Third Sunday of Epiphany

 There are a wide range of theological opinions within the church, this article reflects the views of the author